-Lent: A Season Of God’s Grace and Favour
+Lent: A Season of God’s Grace and Favor

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
 He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
 For more details and comments contact him on: email@example.com, firstname.lastname@example.org.

 Today is Ash Wednesday.
 So, we begin the season of Lent and a special journey with Christ that will last for about six weeks.
 The church reminds us that the season of Lent presents us a golden opportunity to re-live Christ’s Paschal Mystery.